US Military Fitness Test Requirements

 Next on the list of physical fitness test difficulty is the Army PFT.
 The Army PFT consists of the following exercises: 2-minutes of push-ups, 2-minutes of sit-ups, and a 2-mile timed run.
 In accordance with AR 350-1, soldiers have to pass the APFT by scoring at least 60 points on each event and an overall score of at least 180 points.
 Soldiers in Basic Combat Training (BCT) must attain 50 points in each event and an overall score of 150 points.
 The maximum score a Soldier can attain on the APFT is 300 points.

-Recently overhauling their fitness standards (2013), the Air Force Physical Fitness Test requires the following exercises: push-ups 1 min, sit-ups 1 min, and 1.5-mile timed run.
-Though the Air Force calls their abdominal exercise sit-ups, they are actually crunches if you define sit-ups as placing enter-locked hands behind your head.
+Recently overhauling their fitness standards (2013), the Air Force Physical Fitness Test requires the following exercises: push-ups 1 min, sit-ups 1 min, and a 1.5-mile timed run.
+Though the Air Force calls their abdominal exercise sit-ups, they are actually crunches, if you define sit-ups as placing inter-locked hands behind your head.
 The Air Force sit-up is the same exercise as the Navy crunch.

 Service Academy Fitness Assessment (CFA)

-The Service Academies of the Air Force (USAFA), Navy (USNA), Army (USMA), and the Merchant Marine Academy (USMMA) use the Candidate Fitness Assessment as the entrance exam to get into these service academies.
+The Service Academies of the Air Force (USAFA), Navy (USNA), Army (USMA), and the Merchant Marine Academy (USMMA) use the Candidate Fitness Assessment as their entrance exam.
 The test is very different from any of the active duty military physical fitness tests and consists of the following: